 Pickleball equipment companies have taken notice of the problem and are marketing their paddles as quiet and”Green Zone” approved for noise restricted communities.

 So a common question is who is really “approving” these paddles as suitable for noise restricted communities and classifying them as “quiet”?
 What’s criteria and testing method to determine if paddles pass or fail the noise test?

 From our research, it appears that as of date, there is no official approval noise rating given out by any pickleball governing body (USAPA or IPF).

 As mentioned in our longer blog post, it appears the original idea of approved paddles came from Sun City Grand Pickleball Courts, located in the City of Surprise, AZ.
 Sun City came up with a list of quiet “Approved” Green Zone paddles and a list of “Red Zone” Pickleball Paddles that are not quiet enough to be be used at their facilities.

 It’s not exactly clear what the criteria is to qualify or disqualify a paddle as “approved” for green zones nor exactly what testing methodology is used done but according to the Sun City website they outsource the sound testing to an expert sound analysis company.

 Secondly, the list includes paddles from every price range, material (wood paddles, composite and graphite paddles), edgeless paddles, and those with edge guards.
 Virtually every paddle shape (wide-body, elongated, etc.) grip size and core material (polymer core, aluminum core, Nomex) are represented on the list.

 Because of this, it’s really too hard to declare any one paddle or short list as “The Best Quiet Pickleball Paddle”.
-I think the principal to finding a good paddle has not changed and noise, although definitely a priority if you live in a "Green Zone" community, should not be the number one deciding factor.
+I think the principal to finding a good paddle has not changed and noise, although definitely a priority if you live in a “Green Zone” community, should NOT be the number one deciding factor.